witchcraftjs/nuxt-auth/README.md

 </script>
 ```

-This query param will be forwarded throughout (follow the red lines).
+This query param will be forwarded throughout (see the red area).

 For the login action, the app will open `/api/auth/login/{provider}?deeplink=electron` which will open the provider page, saving the deeplink query param in the state passed to it.